AgileBIM/FabCOD/docs/wiki/DAMPER-SubObject.md

 ## Properties
 The following items are accessed from the base object by a dot notation
 ### Property: Locked
-Get/Set Lock Status of the DAMPER Object.
+Get/Set the Lock Status of the DAMPER Object.

 No additional remarks available
 ##### Returns